faenrandir/a_careful_examination/documents/five_key_facts/truth-claim_summaries_and_apologetics.md

 * [Helps and Harms](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/852010ca825193b8e3e2913795f7f1a29a1963bd/documents/helps_and_harms/Helps_and_Harms.pdf) (1 page)
 * [The Pros and Cons of Mormonism](http://prosandconsofmormonism.com/) (in-depth analysis)

-[^mormonthink]: www.mormonthink.com is a vast resource for presenting and discussing LDS truth-claims.
-[The site states](http://www.mormonthink.com/) that they are "neither an anti-Mormon website nor an LDS apologist website", but the discussion and tone _is_ overwhelmingly critical, lest the reader be miseld by this disclaimer.
-Regardless, it is a highly _useful_ resource as long as the site's bias is clearly appreciated.
+[^mormonthink]: [The MormonThink site states](http://www.mormonthink.com/) that they are "neither an anti-Mormon website nor an LDS apologist website", but the discussion and tone _is_ over-archingly critical, lest the reader be miseld by this disclaimer.
+Still, it is a very useful resource.